-The proposed synthesis and augmentation approach thus differs from the approach presented in [2, 23] where actual face images for non-frontal views were synthesized; the synthesized images shown in [2] have considerable artefacts, which we believe can easily lead to a decrease in performance.
-The proposed approach is somewhat related to [20] where a feature transformation approach is employed in the context of an EGM based classifier.
-We note that in [20] manual intervention is required, while our proposed approach is automatic; moreover, unlike [20], our approach is based on a statistical framework.
+The proposed synthesis and augmentation approach thus differs from the approach presented in [2, 21] where actual face images for non-frontal views were synthesized; the synthesized images shown in [2] have considerable artefacts, which can lead to a decrease in performance.
+The proposed approach is somewhat related to [18] where a feature transformation approach is employed in the context of an EGM based classifier.
+We note that in [18] manual intervention is required, while our proposed approach is automatic; moreover, unlike [18], our approach is based in a statistical framework.
 The augmentation part of our proposed approach is related to [14]; the main difference being that in [14] features from the client's many real images are used to extend the client's face model, while in our proposed approach we synthesize the models to represent the face of a client at various non-frontal angles, without having access to the client's real images.